Dichrostachys cinerea: Description and ecology

-The species tends to grow in drier forests and woodlands at altitudes up to 2000 m.
+The species tends to grow in drier forests and woodlands at altitudes of up to 2000 m.
 It often occurs in areas with a strong seasonal climate with a wide-ranging mean annual temperature and with a mean annual rainfall ranging from 200 to 400 mm.
 It occurs in brushwood, thickets, hedges, teak forest and grassland and generally takes to poorer quality clay soils or deep and sandy soils with a wide pH range.

 In India, it occurs in dry deciduous forest.

 In southern Africa, Dichrostachys cinerea generally flowers from October to February with fruiting from May to September.
 The tree generally grows at a medium to slow rate, 6 to 8 cm per year.

 Uses

 Fruit and seeds that grow on Dichrostachys cinerea are edible.
 Cattle, camels and game such as giraffe, buffalo, kudu, hartebeest, nyala, red forest duiker and Damara dik-dik feed on the juicy pods that fall to the ground.
 Such animals also feed on the immature twigs and leaves of the tree which are rich in protein (11–15%) and minerals.
 The flowers can be a valuable source of nectar for honey production.
 The wood is of a dense nature and burns slowly with no toxicity, so it is often used for fuelwood.
 The species yields a medium to heavy, durable hardwood and is often used in smaller domestic items as walking sticks, handles, spears and tool handles, particularly in central Africa.